Ethan-Baratz/lsmc-portfolio-optimization/README.md

 ============================================================
 Random seeds are fixed (numpy.random.seed(1) and random.seed(1)) inside MCsimMulti() and backtest_policy().
-Results should be consistent across runs on the same machine and Python version.
+Results should be reproducible on the same machine and Python version.

 Small numerical differences may occur across different operating systems or package versions due to differences